 When you decide to apply for the American Express Gold Card, you have the option of picking your card color directly on the application page.
 Choose “Gold” or “Rose Gold” on the application page, then hit “apply now.”

 Once you fill out the full application and are approved for your new card, you’ll receive the color option of your choice.

 Can I swap the Amex Gold card for the Rose Gold Amex?

-Since American Express has made the rose gold version permanent, all you have to do to change your card color is request a different color version over the phone or via American Express online chat.
-Just tell the customer service representative that you want a rose gold version of the Amex Gold Card you already have, and they’ll send you an updated version of your card in the mail.
+Since American Express has made the rose gold version permanent, all you have to do to change your card color is request a different version over the phone or via American Express online chat.
+Just tell the customer service representative that you want a rose gold version of the Amex Gold Card you already have, and Amex will send you an updated version of your card in the mail.